NEHA-FDA Retail Flexible Funding Model Grant Program: Frequently Asked Questions

 Additionally, it is not uncommon for mentorship participants to have Retail Program Standards met and verified within the period of performance.
 Mentorship Program participants will also benefit from outcomes that will likely include:

-What if the mentorship award budget is more than my program needs?
+What if the mentorship award amount is more than my program needs?

-What specific costs should be included in a mentee application?
+What specific costs should be included in my mentor or mentee request?

 What is the NACCHO Mentorship end-of-year meeting, and do I need to include the expenses for this in my grant budget?